arcticobservatory/latex-minimal-examples/README.md

 [epigraphs-and-pull-quotes.tex](epigraphs-and-pull-quotes.tex)

 A few examples of "epigraph" pull quotes to introduce chapters or sections.
-It shows the use of the epigraph package, and how to roll your own command.
+It shows the use of the [epigraph package](https://ctan.org/pkg/epigraph), and also how to roll your own command.

 ![](previews/epigraphs-and-pull-quotes.png)